dipit099/FictionProfile-Database_Project/README.md

 or try this
 https://fiction-profile-client.firebaseapp.com/

-( Might be slow in loading since hosting is in free mode , limited resource )
+(Zoom out to 75% for better view..PC friendly..
+Might be slow in loading since hosting is in free mode , limited resource )

 # Setting Up PostgreSQL
 1. Download PostgreSQL.